 The coolest side benefit of this card is return protection.
 You are able to return purchases to American Express within 90 days if the retailer won’t take that item back.
 You’ll also score 20% off on all Amazon.com purchases for the first six months in addition to a $150 bonus for spending $3,000 in the first 3 months.
 What’s not to love!?

 Here Are the Credit Cards in Matt’s Wallet

 But you might be wondering: “why don’t you carry this one in your wallet?”
 Well it’s because I only use this card for online purchases and any automatically recurring bills.
-Since the majority of my in-person purchases are at grocery stores (namely at Aldi of course), those charges are earning me 6% with the Blue Cash Preferred.
-For everything else online- it’s the guaranteed 2% with the Citi Double Cash card.
-I don’t like to overcomplicate things so I’ve found this is a system that works for me.
+Since the rest of my in-person purchases are already covered, I use this card for everything else online- you can’t beat a consistent guaranteed 2% with the Citi Double Cash card.

 Should You Get One of These Cards?